 - What I haven't mentioned is that the Thames was totally polluted, a dead river that stank in the summer.
-Industries discharged their chemicals and many house discharged their raw sewage into the Thames. - In 1858 was known as the year of the 'Great Stink'.
-The smell was so bad that Parliament could not sit and as a result a bill was passed in August authorising £3 million to be spent on Bazalgette's plan to build a sewer system for London.
-The sewers were started in 1859 and the Thames Embankment was under construction by 1865. - In the 1860s there was a movement for cleanliness, physical health and self-improvement.
+Industries discharged their chemicals and many house discharged their raw sewage into the Thames. - It all started in the 1830s when water closets became fashionable.
+Before then most houses had cess pits but the water closets drained directly into the Thames.
+In 1847 a bill was passed ordering all cess pits to close and sewage to be emptied into the Thames.
+As a result there was a cholera epidemic two years later in which over 14,000 Londoners died. - In 1858 was known as the year of the 'Great Stink'.
+The smell was so bad that Parliament could not sit and as a result a bill was passed

+- in August authorising £3 million to be spent on Bazalgette's plan to build a sewer system for London.
+The sewers were started in 1859 and the Thames Embankment was under construction by 1865.
+The aim was to remove the smell as this was thought to spread disease, not the water as John Snow had shown some years before. - In the 1860s there was a movement for cleanliness, physical health and self-improvement.
 This was a reaction to the appalling pollution shown here in the Punch cartoon of the Thames.
-Remember, people then thought that disease was spread by bad air, the miasma theory.
+The miasma theory was that disease was spread by bad air.
 John Snow (1813-1858) had only published his theory that cholera could be transmitted by water a few years earlier (1849) and it was not yet widely accepted.